CoderPat/learning-scaffold/README.md

 # Scaffold-Maximizing Training (SMAT)

-This repository contains source code for the paper *[Learning to Scaffold: Optimizing Model Explanations for Teaching]()*.
+This repository is the official implementation for the paper *[Learning to Scaffold: Optimizing Model Explanations for Teaching]()*.

 <hr />